undergrad-partner-school

 Beyond academics, Elmira College is known for its beautiful campus and vibrant community.
 The college's picturesque location in the Finger Lakes region of upstate New York provides students with access to outdoor recreational activities, cultural events, and a thriving arts scene.
 Elmira College's commitment to community service and global citizenship is emphasized through various service learning opportunities and study abroad programs.
 Overall, Elmira College offers students a well-rounded education that prepares them for a successful and fulfilling future.

-For transfer students, the application deadline is July 29.
+The transfer application deadline is July 29.

 Quick Facts